upgrades-migrations/preupgrade-assistant/README.md

 ## How to execute preupgrade-assistant

 Just run ./preupg.
 But with root priviledges because of preupg binary needs to have an access to all files.

+## Contribute

+See our guidelines on [how to contribute](https://github.com/upgrades-migrations/preupgrade-assistant/wiki/Contribute) to this project.

+## Contact us

+- On a freenode.net IRC channel #preupgrade
+- Write a question as [an issue here on GitHub](https://github.com/upgrades-migrations/preupgrade-assistant/issues/new)